- Why Is Botox Used Under the Eyes?

-The effects of Botox are temporary.
-Most patients find that Botox under the eyes typically lasts for roughly three to four months.
-It’s possible to repeat your treatment after this time if you wish to maintain results.
+Most patients find that the results of Botox injections under the eyes typically last for roughly three to four months.
+You may repeat your treatment after this period of time if you wish to maintain your results.

 While Botox may be able to help reduce the appearance of wrinkles under the eyes, many cosmetic professionals advise against this treatment due to the relatively high risk of weakening the lower eyelid.